Getting Licensed as a Child Development Facility in the District of Columbia

 Certificate of Occupancy or Home Occupancy Permit Should include the following information: name of child development facility, the maximum number of infants and children to be cared for, hours of operation and number of staff. |

-District of Columbia Department of Consumer and Regulatory Affairs Address: Phone: Visit DCRA’s website for more information |
+Department of Buildings Address: Phone: Visit DOB’s website for more information |

 Fire Safety Inspection Certification Certifies that the facility to be licensed meets fire safety requirements. |